markdenardo/elementary/docs/guides/Making_Sound.md

 });
 ```

-You'll notice as you go that the opportunities for experimentation here already boundless, and if you want to
+You'll notice as you go that the opportunities for experimentation here are already boundless, and if you want to
 get into the proper maths of these particular experiments, see [FM Synthesis](https://en.wikipedia.org/wiki/Frequency_modulation_synthesis).
 Or, if you're like me, the maths can come later: try it and see how it sounds!